-Yesterday I heard that stores are already running out of the best toys for the year.
-I love to do my shopping early, but not just because they may run out, mostly because I love to find great (unique) things at great prices. 🙂 My stocking stuffer list isn’t any different.
+Yesterday I heard that stores are already running out of the best toys for Christmas.
+While I love finding meaningful gifts for YOUR parents & meaningful non-toy ideas, I also love to find creative gifts that the kids can laugh about, have fun with, and be surprised by… My stocking stuffer list isn’t any different.

 Stocking Stuffers for Kids

 Yes, stocking stuffer ideas for our kids are always fun, but sometimes hard to come up with ‘out of the box’ ideas.
 Especially year after year!
 If you are looking to be a little more creative than the basics (candy, toothbrushes, etc…) then I hope these ideas spark some creativity for you too!